hmcts/ccd-case-document-am-client/README.md

 ## Building

-The project uses [Gradle](https://gradle.org) as a build tool but you don't have install it locally since there is a `./gradlew` wrapper script.
+The project uses [Gradle](https://gradle.org) as a build tool.
+However, you don't have to install it locally since there is a `./gradlew` wrapper script.

-To build project please execute the following command:
+To build this project, please run the following command:

 ```bash
     ./gradlew build